Hailfarm/markdown-portfolio/_includes/04-lists.md

 # Here is a list of my favorite things:
--Swimming
+- Swimming
--Snacks
+- Snacks
--German Beer
+- German Beer
--My sexy wife
+- My sexy wife